version-fox/vfox/docs/plugins/create/howto.md

 in advance.
 If it is a compressed package such as `tar`, `tar.gz`, `tar.xz`, `zip`, `vfox` will help you to decompress it directly.

+if the return value of version is empty, it means that the version is not found, and `vfox` will ask the user whether to perform a search operation.

 ```lua
 function PLUGIN:PreInstall(ctx)
     --- input parameters